top of page

 Daikiretto ridge line hike

-The infamous Daikiretto from Shinhotaka is a difficult 2-3 day hike in the Northern Alps.
+The infamous Daikiretto from Shinhotaka is a difficult 2-3 day climb in the Northern Alps.
 The traverse is best approached from Minamidake and should only be attempted in good weather and in the main season from July to September once all the snow is melted.
-This hike is very exposed and requires scramble and climbing skills.
+This trail is very exposed and requires scramble and climbing skills.
 If you're up for the challenge you'll be rewarded with amazing views and some really fun climbing.

 kitahotaka during sunset